 The price of these products is just incredible and I would encourage anyone to give them a go.
 My only regret is that I didn’t pick up a few more items!
 I’m going to do another order in time for my parents to bring out to Thailand in October!

 Hylamide C25 Booster – Vitamin C Booster (30ml) £30

-Caroline Hirons said that the best things to fight the signs of ageing are retinols, Vitamin A and Vitamin C, so when I was merrily filling my ASOS basket with The Ordinary I also checked out their parent company Deciem’s other brands (Hylamide and Niod) that were stocked.
-I couldn’t help myself so in went the Hylamide Stabalized Vitamin C Booster, Hirons words of skincare wisdom ringing in my ears!
+Caroline Hirons said that the best things to fight the signs of ageing are retinol, Vitamin A and Vitamin C, so when I was merrily filling my ASOS basket with The Ordinary I also checked out their parent company Deciem’s other brands (Hylamide and Niod) that were stocked.
+I couldn’t help myself so in went the Hylamide Stabilized Vitamin C Booster, Hirons words of skin care wisdom ringing in my ears!

 I started using this one straight away and have been using it at least once a day, usually the evening for around a month and it has made such an amazing difference to my skin.
 I feel like the texture is more even and my pores are reduced.
 As I said I have been using this in combination with The Ordinary Hyaluronic some evenings and am seeing some great results.

 The Hylamide products are a step up price wise from The Ordinary, but my month’s usage has probably used around a third of my 30ml bottle.
 I am already concerned about running out and not having a back-up…

 Kiehl’s Ultra Facial Cream SPF 30 (125ml) £45